Mykolaiv: Sports

 MFC Mykolaiv (Municipal Football Club "Mykolaiv", Ukrainian: Муніципальний футбольний клуб "Миколаїв") is a Ukrainian football club.
+Created back in 1920, it is one of the oldest sports clubs in Eastern Europe.
+The club existed as a football team of the Black Sea Shipyard.
 The club has been relegated three times from the Ukrainian Premier League.
-MFС Mykolaiv's best achievement in the Ukrainian Premier League was 13th place (in 1994–95).
-MFC Mykolaiv reached first place in Druha Liha group A in 2010–11 season and was promoted to Persha Liha.
+MFС Mykolaiv's best achievement in the Ukrainian Premier League was the 13th place (in 1994–95).
+Since the 2022 Russian aggression, the club has suspended its participation in professional competitions.
 Mykolaiv's main football stadium is Tsentralnyi Stadion.
-As professional football club in the city there was also FC Viktoriya Mykolaivka founded in 2015 and subsequently in 2022 relocated in Sumy.
+There are several smaller stadiums located within or nearby Mykolaiv, among which is the Stadion Parku Peremohy (Victory Park Stadium).
+As for other professional-level football clubs in the city, there were also FC Vast Mykolaiv, SC Enerhiya Mykolaiv, FC Sudnobudivnyk Mykolaiv.
+Besides those clubs, there are many smaller amateur-level clubs such as Varvarivka, Torpedo Mykolaiv, and many others.

 Mykolaiv's professional basketball team is MBC Mykolaiv.
 The team has won or finished second or third in several international tournaments since 1988, and won the Ukrainian Championship in 1992.
 MBC Mykolaiv is part of the Ukrainian Basketball SuperLeague, which is the top professional basketball league in Ukraine.

-The Mykolaiv students won two gold and bronze medals of the Cup of Ukraine on academic rowing.
+The Mykolaiv students won two gold and bronze medals in the Ukrainian Academic Rowing Cup.

+Among other types of sports, Mykolaiv hosts an American football team, Mykolaiv Vikings, and there are many enthusiasts of sailing sports.